The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 Practice Leave No Trace principles.
 For real.
 Study up before your hike.

 Give back.
 Every year the 30+ volunteer clubs who maintain the AT clear downed timber and repair washed out bridges, shelters, or sections of trail, ensuring it’s in good working order for this year’s hikers.
 But club membership skews old, very old, and if younger people don’t start joining, or at least donating, there will be no trail in the future.
-I worked with the Appalachian Trail Conservancy‘s storied, flagship Konnarock Trail Crew in May 2016, and it was a fantastic experience.
+I worked with the Appalachian Trail Conservancy‘s storied, flagship Konnarock Trail Crew for four weeks in May 2017 and 2018, and it was a fantastic experience.